titoghose/Q-Pi/README.md

 * [Mayavi](http://docs.enthought.com/mayavi/mayavi/) - 3D Plotting Library
 * [Python-Bioformats](https://pythonhosted.org/python-bioformats/) - Used to extract raw microscope images to .png format

-## License

-This project is licensed under the ???
-License - see the [LICENSE.md](LICENSE.md) file for details

-## Citation
+## Citing the programme

-In order to cite this code please use the following DOI :
+Please use the following DOI: _'pending'_, and cite the following publication: _'pending'_